skarlekar/smart-quora/README.md

 ## SmartQuora Domain Model
 Before we understand the components of the SmartQuora app, it is essential to the  Hyperledger Composer modeling language.
 A Hyperledger Composer consists of the following elements:

 1. A namespace declaration.
-Optionally
+Optionally, you can import resources from other namespaces.
+2. Resour

 ### Hyperledger Composer Components